ll7n21/MyNotes/to add꞉.md

 - comparison
   - it is ok to compare two vector elementwise using `vector1 == vector2`, time complexity is O(1).
 ## list
-bidirectional linked list, suits scenario that needs frequent insertion or deletion of elements in the middle, does not support ra
+bidirectional linked list, suits scenario that needs frequent insertion or deletion of elements in the middle, does not support random access.

+## forward_list
+simple unidirectional linked list. performance is good for insertion and deletion at front end, does not support reverse traversal.

+## queue

+### priority queue
+Use priority to make min heap: ` priority_queue<int, vector<int>, greater<int>> pq;` (smallest on top) the use of comparator sounds counter-intuitive -- using greater() for min-element-top-priority while usually less() comparator is used for ascending sort.
+[Reason](https://stackoverflow.com/questions/32748069/the-reason-of-using-stdgreater-for-creating-min-heap-via-priority-queue)

-## deque
+### deque
 double-ended queue, suits scenario that needs fequently insertion or deletion of elements at both head and tail ends.
 Support random access.
 - `a.push_front(e); a.pop_front(e)`
 - `a.push_back(e); a.pop_back(e)`
-## forward_list
-simple unidirectional linked list. performance is good for insertion and deletion at front end, does not support reverse traversal.

 ## map vs unordered_map
 map is sorted by key increasingly.